Automated Commercial System and the Automated Broker Interface

 A key component is the Automated Broker Interface (ABI), which allows qualified participants to electronically file required import data with Customs.
 ABI is a voluntary program available to brokers, importers, carriers, port authorities, and independent service centers.

-CBP is currently working to transition cargo processing to the Automated Commercial Envrionment (ACE).
+CBP is currently working to transition cargo processing to the Automated Commercial Environment (ACE).
 ACE is being developed as the primary, modernized system through which the U.S. government will track, control and process all imported and exported goods.
 As CBP processing is transitioned to ACE, the technical requirements for transmitting data to ACE via ABI will be posted on CBP.gov under the ACE web page.

 Technical Information, including requirements for transmitting data via ABI: